-Highlights from the Oct.
-16
+Highlights from the March 15

 edition of The Sounder

-Read 'The Sounding Board' -- This detailed calendar of events can be found on Pages 10-11 in every issue.
-It includes concerts, plays, art exhibits, dinners, brat fries, fundraisers, local government meetings, bloodmobile visits, family fun activities, and lots more.
+A List of Fun Family Activities -- Check The Sounding Board, a detailed calendar of events, on Pages 10-11.
+It has concerts, plays, art exhibits, dinners, brat fries, fundraisers, local government meetings, bloodmobile visits, walks and runs, family fun activities, and lots more.

 Looking Ahead to Track & Field -- Spring sport previews begin with a look at the Random Lake and Ozaukee track and field teams.